chastell/signore/README.md

     You do have to be mad to work here, but it doesn’t help.
                                           [Gary Barnes, asr]

-Storing signatures is also quite simple; the tags can be provided as the parameters to the `signore pronto` command, and signore asks you about the various parts of the signature you might want to store:
+Storing signatures is also quite simple; the tags can be provided as the parameters to the `signore pronto` command, and signore asks you about the various parts of the signature you might want to store (the source in this example is omitted); the signature is then displayed (formatted the way it will be when fetched with `signore prego`):

     $ signore pronto literature
     text?